Legal Advice for Landlord / Tenant — 647 results

 Many tenants grow frustrated when a landlord does not make timely repairs, or when the conduct of neighbors interferes with the ability to live in an apartment.
 The Implied Warranty of... more

-Written by attorney Marian Lindquist, about 2 years ago.
+Written by attorney Marian Lindquist, over 2 years ago.

 FIRST YOU HAVE A TENANCY